-Let’s be honest.
-It’s pretty easy to let our house cleaning chores go by the wayside when we are busy.
-When there are reports to prepare, meetings to be had, and children to be fed, sometimes there aren’t enough hours in a day.
-It’s not hard to believe that mopping, dusting, vacuuming and window washing are last on our list of things to do.
+Its really difficult to take care of house cleaning chores when you are too busy with work.
+When there are meetings to be held, reports to be prepared and kids to be fed, sometimes there aren’t enough hours in a day.
+It’s not hard to believe that dusting, mopping, vacuuming and window washing are the last items on our list of things to do.

 You can, however, have the best of both worlds.
 Just hire a cleaner!
-When you make the decision to hire a cleaner for your home, you aren’t wasting money or being lazy but you are devoting whatever free time you have to enhance your life.
+You aren’t wasting money or being lazy When you make the decision to hire a cleaner for your home, but you are devoting whatever free time you have to enhance your own life.
 When have to choose between time and money and more often, time wins.
-This is especially true if you have children or hobbies that you’d like to spend more time on.
+This is especially true if you have children or hobbies that you’d like to focus and spend more time on.

 It’s pretty easy to hire a cleaner.
-Follow these 5 steps and you’ll have a cleaner house before you know it and more free time for you.
+Follow these 4 simple steps and you’ll have a good cleaner for your house before you know it and you can have more free time for you.

 There are a lot of cleaning companies all over the world.
 Since you’re busy, it’s best to use a cleaner that is based right in your neighborhood.
 This way you won’t have to talk to a call center agent of the cleaning company about a complaint or service issue.
 Cleaning contractors listed on HireContractor.com typically include detailed profiles with past projects, insurance, license, certification and reference information.
 It’s also a good idea to review cleaning contractor ratings at hirecontractor.com before hiring them.

-This is the most time consuming part of hiring a cleaner but also the most important part.
-Taking out a few hours to interview your cleaner contractors is important because you want to make sure that they are going to be able to work around your schedule, meet your expectations, and fit within your budget.
-It can be tempting to skip the interview but it’s not recommended.
-Learning more about the person that is going to be in your home is always advisable.
+This is the most important part of hiring a cleaner.
+It could be amusing or frustrating at times but definitely time taking part.
+You want to make sure that they should be able to work around your schedule, fit within your budget and meet your expectations.
+It’s not worth skipping the interview even though you sometimes have a hunch or tempting to skip the interview.
+Take time to learn more about the people who is going to be cleaning in your home.
+Sometimes the cleaning company can send different people and you need to know that.
 Make sure to ask about the flexibility of the workload and whether or not she or her company is bonded and insured.

 Last but not the least; get some references that can vouch for the cleaners’ performance and work ethics.
 References are the most important part of hiring a cleaner.

-You’ve made the decision to hire a cleaner.
-You’ve found a great local company and conducted interviews.
-You’ve even found the perfect person.
+You’ve made the decision to hire a local cleaner after conducting interviews.
+You’ve even found the perfect person or team.
 Great!
 Now is the time to get your agreement in writing.
 Do they need to arrive at the same time every week or have they agreed to a flexible cleaning routine.
 All of these things should be detailed in your contract.
 Don’t leave specifics to chance.

-Once you hire a cleaner, you probably won’t be able to figure out how you survived without her.
-Keep these five steps in mind during the process and you’ll end up with a cleaner house and more time to devote to the people and activities you love.
+Once you hire a cleaner, you probably won’t be able to figure out how you survived without them.
+Keep these four steps in mind during the process and you’ll end up with a cleaner house and more time to devote to the people and activities you love.